kevinwlu/fye/2025/README.md

 * [Academic Integrity](https://www.stevens.edu/academics/graduate-study/academic-integrity)
   > The Graduate Student Code of Academic Integrity applies to all graduate students at Stevens and to undergraduate students enrolled in courses of level 600 or higher. \
   > Undergraduate students enrolled in 500-level courses are bound by the Undergraduate Honor System.
-* The Stute article [Behind the pledge: Understanding the impact of the Stevens Honor System](https://thestute.com/2024/02/09/behind-the-pledge-understanding-the-impact-of-the-stevens-honor-system/) by [Praneeth Vanguru](https://www.linkedin.com/in/praneeth-vanguru-4809b1291/)
+* [Behind the pledge: Understanding the impact of the Stevens Honor System](https://thestute.com/2024/02/09/behind-the-pledge-understanding-the-impact-of-the-stevens-honor-system/) by [Praneeth Vanguru](https://thestute.com/author/pvanguru/), *The Stute*, 9 February 2024
 * [Self-reflection](https://en.wikipedia.org/wiki/Self-reflection)
 ## Lesson 4 - Own Your Time: Time Management and Active Learning
 * [Time](https://en.wikipedia.org/wiki/Time)